AnonymousAcco/TaggerEva/README.md

 After training, you can run the command:
 ```
-python retrain.py -m eva
+python train.py -m method/args/class/all
 ```
 for evaluation.

 ### Model
-The nltk, stanford and spacy retrained model has stored in "model".
+The nltk, corenlp, opennlp and spacy retrained model has stored in "model".
 Due to the size limitation of Github, the flair model currently not been committed.